LOS ALAMOS NATIONAL LABORATORY / SCIENCE PHOTO LIBRARY LOS ALAMOS NATIONAL LABORATORY / SCIENCE PHOTO LIBRARY

 Smog tower.
 Computer graphic of a proposed tower design to remove smog from air whilst making power.
 The tower is made from steel columns (red) with teflon-coated fibreglass (white) stretched between them.
-It is up to 60 storeys high & 150m wide.
+It is up to 60 storeys high & 150 m wide.
 A mist of charged water droplets is sprayed into the top of the tower.
-These attract and absorb smoke particles.
+These droplets attract & absorb smoke particles.
 Some of the droplets evaporate, cooling the air and making it sink into the tower.
-The air exits at the bottom of the tower & passes through wind turbines (yellow); these generate more electricity than is needed to pump the water up the tower.
+As the air exits at the bottom of the tower it passes through wind turbines; these generate more electricity than is needed to pump the water up the tower.
 Invented by Melvin Prueitt in the USA.

 Model release not required.
 Property release not required.